Love the Coopers: Production

 Love the Coopers traces its origins to The Most Wonderful Time, a Christmas screenplay by Steven Rogers which was then picked up by Relativity Media for a film adaptation to be directed by Jessie Nelson.
 Diane Keaton and Robert Redford were initially cast to star in the film, which happened to also involve producer Brian Grazer and his Imagine Entertainment company.
 However, on July 30, 2015, Relativity themselves filed for bankruptcy, leaving the project, now named Love the Coopers, in limbo.
 Eventually, the film itself was acquired by CBS Films.

 Principal photography began on December 19, 2014, in Pittsburgh, Pennsylvania, where scenes were filmed at Pittsburgh Crèche, at the U.S. Steel Tower, and at the PPG Place.
 Filming was also done on Ligonier Diamond in Ligonier.
-Filming took place at Butler Memorial Hospital in Butler, PA, in January and February 2015, and at Orchard Hill Church, during the week of February the first.
+Filming took place at Butler Memorial Hospital in Butler, Pennsylvania, in January and February 2015, and at Orchard Hill Church, during the week of February the first.
 Filming also took place in the residential areas of Sewickley and Edgewood, at a diner in Millvale, various areas of South Fayette, Mt.
 Lebanon, West Mifflin, Franklin Park, Churchill and Wilkinsburg, along with the Boyce Park Slopes.
-Also Pittsburgh International Airport.